atlassian/data-center-helm-charts/docs/docs/containers/BITBUCKET.md

 This Docker container makes it easy to get an instance of Bitbucket up and running.

+???+ note
-_* NOTE: For backwards-compatibility, by default the image will start both Bitbucket and an embedded OpenSearch.
-However, this is not a recommended configuration, especially in a clustered environment, and has known issues with shutdown. instead, we recommend running a separate OpenSearch instance (possibly in another Docker container); see below for instructions on connecting to an external OpenSearch cluster. *_
+    For backwards-compatibility, by default the image will start both Bitbucket and an embedded OpenSearch.
+    However, this is not a recommended configuration, especially in a clustered environment, and has known issues with shutdown.
+Instead, we recommend running a separate OpenSearch instance (possibly in another Docker container); see below for instructions on connecting to an external OpenSearch cluster.

 _* If running this image in a production environment, we strongly recommend you run this image using a specific version tag instead of latest.
 This is because